-Support the conservation of Portsmouth's forested areas, tree resources, native plants and wildlife species.
+Support the conservation and stabilization of Portsmouth's unfragmented forest blocks, forested areas, tree resources, native plants and wildlife species and restore the tree canopies of urbanized areas.

 Action NR-1.5a: Continue to manage trees on town-owned property and roadways.
 Endeavor to replant with native species wherever possible.